Ben-0-mad/YT-TMS-Finder/README.md

 ```
 > pip install -r requirements.txt
 ```
-1. Now run
+3. Now run
 ```
 > python find_stable.py
 ```
-1. Check for any matches!
+4. Check for any matches!
 This will be displayed and a file called "MATCHES.txt" will be created so you don't have to check the progress constantly.

+If the program doesn't work right away please check the problems section of this README and especially the part about ffmpeg not being installed!

-If the program doesn't work right away, use this:
+If the program still doesn't work right away, use this:
-1. Download the youtube-dl folder from [this google drive](https://drive.google.com/drive/folders/1kw1Wk-YJmki5malOPy1WIxS_dWkRqJeE?usp=sharing) (These files could not be uploaded to the github page since they're too big.)
+5. Download the youtube-dl folder from [this google drive](https://drive.google.com/drive/folders/1kw1Wk-YJmki5malOPy1WIxS_dWkRqJeE?usp=sharing) (These files could not be uploaded to the github page since they're too big.)
-1. Move the just downloaded youtube-dl folder into the YT-TMS-Finder folder.
+6. Move the just downloaded youtube-dl folder into the YT-TMS-Finder folder.

 ## Note